intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/minicpm-v-2_6/README.md

-# MiniCPM-V
+# MiniCPM-V-2_6
-In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM-V models.
-For illustration purposes, we utilize the [openbmb/MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) as a reference MiniCPM-V model.
+In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM-V-2_6 models.
+For illustration purposes, we utilize the [openbmb/MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) as a reference MiniCPM-V-2_6 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.

 ## Example: Predict Tokens using `chat()` API
-In the example [chat.py](./chat.py), we show a basic use case for a MiniCPM-V model to predict the next N tokens using `chat()` API, with IPEX-LLM INT4 optimizations.
+In the example [chat.py](./chat.py), we show a basic use case for a MiniCPM-V-2_6 model to predict the next N tokens using `chat()` API, with IPEX-LLM INT4 optimizations.
 ### 1. Install
 We suggest using conda to manage environment: